devonanderson/ex.io/README.md

 ### Settings

 ```
-limit: 0,                            //You can limit the number of connections
 useCookie: true,		                 //make sure the cookie is present (set to false if you are using as an API)
-cookieKey: 'express.sid',            //The key of the Express cookie, only need to change if you are using a custom key
+cookieKey: 'connect.sid',            //The key of the Express cookie, only need to change if you are using a custom key
-useRedis: false                      //Use Redis to store clients, necessary when spanning multiple processes
-redisHost: '',                       //The host of the Redis store
-redisPort: '',                       //The port of the Redis store
-redisPass: '',                       //The password for the Redis store if you have one set
 authorize: function (handshake, callback) {   //Function called when negotiating the socket handshake, the callback accepts an error message and a boolean (true to allow, false to deny and return the error message)
   callback(null, true);
 },
 authenticate: function (socket, req, callback) { //Function called when a socket connects
   callback(null, true)
 },
-generate: function (socket, req, callback) {     //Function called to generate an ID that will be associated with the socket, pass the desired ID to the callback
-  callback(socket.id);
-},
-connection: function (req) { },  //Function called when a socket successfully connects, passes the connection request object
+connection: function (req) { },  //Function called when a socket successfully connects, is passed the connection request object
-disconnect: function (req) { },  //Function called when a socket is disconnected passes the original connection request object
-set: {},      //keys to set for socket.io configuration (i.e io.set())
-enable: {}    //keys to set for socket.io configuration (i.e io.enable())
 ```

-You can dynamically define the available functions and events by using
+You can dynamically define the configuration functions and events by using
 ```
-ionize.on(event, function () { }); //events are "connect" and "disconnet"
+ionize.on(event, function () { }); //events are "connect"
 ```
 ```
-ionize.configure(function, function () { }); //functions are "authorize", "authenticate" and "generate"
+ionize.configure(function, function () { }); //functions are "authorize", "authenticate"
 ```

 ###Socket.io Configuration